Zittoone/master1ifi/webscience/TD_Elena_Cabrio/InformationExtraction/README.md

 3. We produce the annotated file :
 "__Catherine_Deneuve_annotated.txt__" under the directory "__annotated__" inside the corpuses.

-Pronouns are defined thanks to [the Gender-API](https://gender-api.com).
+Pronouns are defined thanks to [the Gender-API](https://gender-api.com) thus you need to get an API Key fore free through the site (you need to create an account).

 ## Exercise 2